cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

     }
     ```

-## Wager Payment
+## Wager payment

-Then you need to decide how the tokens are being moved.
+Now, you need to decide how the tokens are being moved.
 When a player accepts a challenge, the amount is deducted from the player's balance.
 But where does it go?
 You could decide to burn the tokens and re-mint them at a later date, but this would make the total supply fluctuate wildly for no apparent benefit.

 Fortunately, it is possible to transfer from a player to a module.
-The module therefore acts like the escrow account for all games.
+The module, therefore, acts as the escrow account for all games.
 So, when playing for the first time, a player would:

 ```go
 import (